Domestic Violence: Statistics & Facts

 - Domestic violence is the third leading cause of homelessness among families, according to the U.S. Department of Housing and Urban Development.

-- 25% of heads of household in New York City became homeless due to domestic violence.
+- At least 1/3 of the families using New York City’s family shelter system are homeless due to domestic violence.

 Domestic Violence in America: General Statistics and Facts